creatica-soft/RemoteSwitch/README.md

 # RemoteSwitch
-iOS simple app control a WiFi-enabled relay over UDP
+iOS simple app to control a WiFi-enabled relay over UDP

+The app sends the string value "0" to turn the relay off and the string "1" to turn it off.

+It only supports a single remote relay.
+A relay name, its IP address, UDP port number and initial state are configurable and preserved in AppStorage.